TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 | 3 | 5 |
 | 4 | 6 |

-I can still use binary chop to find the first entry (4,6) inside my rectangle.
+As before, I can use binary chop to find the first entry (4,6) inside my rectangle.
 However, now the previous entry (3,5) tells me that I need to shift my rectangle by a total of 5 rows.
 If I'm loading a tile, I can iterate through the entries inside the tile, applying the steps needed to transform it.

 If I'm transforming a query rectangle, I don't need all the details.
 I only need to know how much bigger my query rectangle needs to be.
 I can use binary chop again to find the last entry inside the rectangle.
 Subtracting the first entry's total tells me how many rows were inserted inside the rectangle.

 So far we've considered row inserts in detail.
 However, a complete transform will include row deletes, column inserts and column deletes as well.
 Does that change anything?

 Rows and columns are independent so it doesn't matter what order we process them in.
 It does matter for deletes and inserts.
-Whichever one we process first will change the row/column identifiers that the second depends on.
+Whichever one we process first, will change the row/column identifiers that the second depends on.

 The computer graphics analogy is helpful here again.
 A transform goes from coordinate space A to coordinate space B and is defined in terms of coordinate space A. A subsequent transform from coordinate space B to coordinate space C has to be defined in terms of coordinate space B. As long as you apply the transforms in the correct order, everything works out as expected.